gramener/gramex-guide/formhandler/README.md

     pattern: text
     handler: FormHandler
     kwargs:
-      url: $YAMLPATH/flags.csv
+      url: flags.csv
       formats:
         text:
           format: template
-          template: $YAMLPATH/text-template.txt
+          template: text-template.txt
           headers:
               Content-Type: text/plain
 ```

 Here is the output of [?_format=text&_limit=10](flags?_format=text&_limit=10).

-The file [$YAMLPATH/text-template.txt](text-template.txt) is rendered as a Gramex
+The file [text-template.txt](text-template.txt) is rendered as a Gramex
 template using the following variables:

 - `data`: the DataFrame to render, after filters, sorts, etc. If the handler